exonum/exonum-doc/src/get-started/create-service.md

 and update.

-For our case we should declare a container to store the information about a wallet and its balance.
+For our case we should declare a container to store the information about wallets and its balance.
 Inside the wallet we want to store the public key to validate requests from wallet's owner.
 Also we want to store a name of owner for convenience reasons.
-And we have to keep the actual balance of the wallet.
+And we need to keep the actual balance of the wallet.
 We've got the following:

 ```rust